 - This parking area next to 211E is not an aid station, but crews can meet and pacers can pick up their runners here.
 This would be a good option to meeting at the Picnic Area since, for the runners, it is less than two, relatively easy miles down the hill from the latter.

 10. AS #14 [or 211E] to AS #15, Gap Creek Trail Head (96.8 miles) - This aid station is often called Jawbone Gap but is at the same location as AS #11, Gap Creek.

 - Return to Visitors' Center (top of hill) on US 211 and turn right on FR 274, immediately after the Visitors' Center.

-- The Jawbone/Gap Creek Trail Head is 6.5 miles.
+- The Jawbone/Gap Creek Trail Head is 6.5 miles on the right.

 - All vehicles must park on the same side of the road, the east side (the right side as you head north).

 - If your runner is fast, there will be runners coming toward you on 274.
 For all crews, there will be runners on the road for the last mile or so going the same direction you are going.
-Please don't stir up dust in their faces!
+Please drive slowly and don't stir up dust in their faces!

 11. AS #15 to Caroline Furnace (103.7 miles)